For this Product Design career profile, VocationVillage.com interviewed Emma Roscoe, self-employed artist and owner of Red Delicious.

 How would you describe the main responsibilities of your product design career?

 I design handmade bags and related accessories in limited editions.
 My primary responsibilities are to make and sell my products.
 I spend a couple of days per week on production and three days per week setting up a booth at Pike Place Market or attending other arts and crafts shows, mostly in the holiday sales season.
-To keep things running I also have to source and buy all my supplies, such as fabrics and hardwear, maintain my website, and do all the necessary administrative tasks.
+To keep things running I also have to source and buy all my supplies, such as fabrics, maintain my website, and do all the necessary administrative tasks.

 What does a typical day look like in your business?

 It depends on whether it’s a production day or a sales day.
 Every day starts on the computer, dealing with email and admin tasks.
 If it’s a sales day, I have to be at the Market by roll call time, which changes depending on the day of the week and time of year.
 After selecting my space for the day it takes about an hour to set up my booth completely, then I’ll be a salesperson through the day until foot traffic drops off – usually between 4 and 5 pm.
 Then I have to take down the booth and put everything back in my storage locker at the Market.

 On a production day, I spend the day in my sewing room making bags and accessories.
 I have an assistant who cuts out all the fabric for me, so I just have to put each item together.
 I know pretty well how many of each style I can make in a day, and I usually spend about seven hours sewing.
 Some days I’m just replacing items I sold on recent sales days, others I’m sewing a set of bags in a new fabric.
 Most weeks I have some custom orders to fit into the production schedule.